Interested in volunteering with the Python Software Foundation?

-- Give access to any private communication channels to the PSF admins for the duriation of GSoC
+- Give access to any private communication channels to the PSF admins for the duration of

-that are used for the project, ie slack, private git repo, discord etc.
+GSoC that are used for the project, ie slack, private git repo, discord etc. This is mostly

 We can't promise to take everyone who meets those criteria, but we do try to